WHAT WE ARE LED TO BELIEVE

 Answer.
 None whatsoever, it is a perfectly natural proven aid.

 More often or not, the therapist having explained briefly to the client about natural hypnotic state as previously mentioned, watching television driving and daydreaming, and maybe having explained a little about hypnosis you could feel tempted to try it?

 "Personally I believe that all of the above statements are either false or misleading.
-The reason why I make this statement is explained on the web page 'Another Perception' revealing the dangers of hypnotherapy"
+The reason why I make this statement is explained on the web page 'Expose' revealing the dangers of hypnotherapy"